prosodylab/Prosodylab-Aligner/README.md

 ### Likely errors

-Several errors can occur at this stage.
+Several errors can occur at this stage:

 * Unpaired data: if a .lab file in data/ is not paired with a .wav file in the same directory, or vis versa, then align.py will quit and report the unpaired data to unpaired.txt.
 You can read this file to figure out what files are missing, or use it to delete present, but unpaired, files.
 The following will delete unpaired files, after they are found by align.py and written to unpaired.txt.